Sevatha Ponnu: Cast

+Production

+Chandrakumar who earlier assisted Balu Anand made his directorial debut with this film after his supposed debut Surya Namaskaram got shelved.

 Soundtrack

 The music was composed by Deva, with lyrics written by Vaali.

 Reception

-The Indian Express wrote "the handling of the script is not all that bad, and the director has managed to keep a steady pace throughout".
+Malini Mannath of The Indian Express wrote, "the handling of the script is not all that bad, and the director has managed to keep a steady pace throughout".
+The film did not do well at box-office.